TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ### Primitive restart index
 "triangle strips" and "triangle fans" are no doubt efficient, but when using it you only get 1 long continious thing of triangles, meaning that to draw many "strips" or "fans" you will have to call "draw mesh" many times, cancelling the efficiency.
-However there is a solutions for it.
+However there is a solution for it.
 You can use "triangle strips" and "triangle fans" together with list of indices.
 If you specify index 0 or below, it will interrupt the previous chain of triangles and restart a new one.

 Same applies to "line strip" and "line loop".